 The survival of the planet is a much bigger question.
 As boomers in the afternoon and early evening of life, we need to declutter so we can experience life in such a way that we are expanding our consciousness and awareness and not escaping from being in contact with the people around us.
 I think that is what Thoreau meant when he penned, “simplify, simplify, simplify”.
 Perhaps then we can give some of our wisdom back to the planet and help others grow and solve our many problems.

 So what do you need to do?
 The best advice I encountered is to take all of the objects from a room and put them out so they are visible and go through them.
 What can we give away?
 What can we sell?
 What do we want to keep and where are we going to put it?

-Of course if you are not moving yet, you can still enter the new year clutter free in your existing home and it will refocus your whole approach to the holidays form what am I going to get to what can I give away and free myself of the responsibility of ownership.
+Of course, if you are not moving yet, you can still enter the new year clutter-free in your existing home and it will refocus your whole approach to the holidays from what am I going to get to what can I give away and free myself of the responsibility of ownership.

 What about you, what do you have to simplify?
 I plan on coming back to this theme as we live through this “simplify” process and experience the gratitude and holiday seasons that we are entering.
 Hopefully, we can simplify that as well.